 –Judy Clement Wall

-Thanks again to Jill at A Thousand Shades of Gray for this much-needed series.
+Tips excerpted from the Self-Compassion Saturdays series on Jill Salahub's blog, A Thousand Shades of Gray, used with permission.
 You can read about the beginning of this series here.

 Photos by Greg Markway (except for the first photo, which is by Jill Salahub).